 Great Rose STL Files

 I dug through mountains of file sharing sites to find the VERY BEST and totally free 3D printing files for you!
-Here are four FREE roses that range from pretty decent to pretty darn awesome.
+Here are five FREE roses that range from pretty decent to pretty darn awesome.

 3D Print a Rose That Never Dies